Alopecia Areata

 I’m embarrassed to date….HELP!

 You should be prepared that some people may turn you down because of your hair loss.
 Unfortunately, not all people are sensitive to cosmetic problems or medical conditions.
 However, be re-assured that there are also a lot of people who think what’s on the inside is more important than what’s on the outside, and besides, you can still look beautiful and confident with alopecia, whether or not you wear a wig, are bald, or are patchy.
 Remember, your friends and your crush should care about you for who you are, not how your hair looks.
-Many girls find it easier to be honest with their date and tell them about alopecia areata and let them ask questions.
-Other young women prefer not to share the fact that they have alopecia at all or they decide to wait until they know the person better.
+Many find it easier to be honest with their date and tell them about alopecia areata and let them ask questions.
+Other young people prefer not to share the fact that they have alopecia at all or they decide to wait until they know the person better.

 Tell them in a comfortable setting where you feel safe.
 You don’t have to show them your hair if you are not ready to do so.
 Keep in mind this is new for them too, so give them a few minutes to take it in.
 However, they are your friends and/or significant other(s) for a reason; they care about you.